Rick Saggese, XFS, CSAC

 In 1999 Rick transferred to FIU (Florida International University) for his senior season.
 He finished his collegiate career by hitting a game winning homerun against South Alabama at the Houston Astros AAA stadium.
 He played with Alex Cora (Boston Red Sox Head Coach), Pat Burrell (Phillies/Giants), Aubrey Huff (Rays/Giants) and Jason Michaels (Phillies/Indians) during his playing days at Miami.
 Rick was coached and trained by some of the finest coaches in the country including Walter Hriniak (former Red Sox/White Sox batting coach), Jim Morris (Miami) and Mark Calvi (South Alabama)!
 Rick has trained athletes in core/strength training with the same exercises that are used at world renown athlete’s performance centers and uses the Mattes Method (AIS) to help increase flexibility and explosiveness.
-Rick was an associate scout for the Cleveland Indians for 5 seasons and knows what scouts look for in players to excel at the professional level.
+Rick was an associate scout for the Cleveland Guardians (formerly the Indians) for 5 seasons and knows what scouts look for in players to excel at the professional level.

 Take your game to another level on and off the field as Rick will help you remove any barriers that may be holding you back to get the success you want.
 Rick has helped many of his clients play at the collegiate and professional levels (view testimonials tab).
 He offers personal consulting services to coaches, parents and players on the methodologies he has successfully implemented in his training the past 19 years with over 15k athletes he has trained.